top of page

 Architectural blueprints showing building layout

-The journey from an idea to a fully realized building is a fascinating and complex one.
-It involves creativity, technical knowledge, and careful planning.
 Understanding the architectural design steps can help anyone appreciate how architects transform concepts into structures that are both functional and beautiful.
-This article, by the principal of the firm, Maria Luisa Castellanos, a Miami architect, breaks down the process into clear, manageable parts, providing practical insights and examples along the way.
+This article, by me, Maria Luisa Castellanos, a Miami architect, and the principal of United Architects, breaks down the process into clear, manageable parts, providing practical insights and examples along the way.

 Key Architectural Design Steps Explained